dmbarbour/glas/docs/GlasProg.md

                 Z -> B
             _ -> C

 We can support a similar structure in the abstract syntax.
-As a simplistic example, `(%try Tree X Y A Z B C)` can encode a decision tree structure and a tree traversal.
-But this encoding is awkward to extend or metaprogram.
-I imagine a solution closer to `(%cond (%br X (%br Y (%do A) (%br Z (%do B) (%bt))) (%do C)))`, essentially introducing a DSL for pattern matching into the AST.
-Here '%br' means branch, '%bt' means backtrack, and '%do' corresponds to the '->' arrow of committed action.
-But we can also support user-defined macros within the condition structure, and we can locally optimize `(%br Any (%bt) R) => R`, `(%br (%fail) Any R) => R`, and `(%cond (%do B)) => B`.
+Proposed encoding: `(%cond (%br X (%br Y (%do A) (%br Z (%do B) (%fail))) (%do C)))`.
+We can treat this as a little problem-specific language, i.e. use of '%br' is only valid in special contexts such as '%cond' or '%loop' and must terminate with '%do' or '%fail', albeit subject to annotations and macro expansions.
+In normal form, `(%fail)` appears only in the right branch, but in context of macro expansion we can optimize `(%br _ (%fail) R) => R` and `(%br (%fail) _ R) => R`.

-*Note:* I'm still concerned over the overhead of pervasive transactions and backtracking, but this seems to be a good design direction for glas.
+To mitigate the overhead of hierarchical transactions, a compiler can precisely analyze which registers must be backed up for the transaction.
+In case of 'pure' computations, we can potentially eliminate need for a hierarchical transaction entirely.

 ### Loops

 We don't absolutely need loop primitives, but it would be awkward and inefficient to encode all loops as recursive definitions.

 I propose a simple `%loop` primitive corresponding roughly to while-do loops, but in context of our unusual approach to conditional behavior.
 The  `"while Cond do Body"` might compile to `(%loop (%br Cond (%do Body) (%bt)))`.
-We aren't limited to just one '%do' body, and a righmost '%bt' is essential if we intend to eventually exit the loop.
+We aren't limited to just one condition and '%do' body, and a righmost '%bt' is essential if we intend to eventually exit the loop.

 *Aside:* I hope to eventually support termination proofs on glas programs.
 Unfortunately, neither recursion nor while-do loops do anything to simplify reasoning about termination.
 We'll be relying very heavily on annotations to guide such proofs.